hamzaelmarjani/sympho/App/sympho-mobile-app-flutter/README.md

 1. Install [Dart](https://dart.dev/get-dart) language and set up [](https://docs.flutter.dev/get-started/install)the Flutter environment.

-2. Download this [repository](https://github.com/hamzaelmarjani/sympho/), and open it in your work folder; you can use this [tool](https://download-directory.github.io/) to download only a dir without downloading or cloning the whole repository code.
+2. Download this [repository](https://github.com/hamzaelmarjani/sympho/tree/master/App/sympho-mobile-app-flutter), and open it in your work folder; you can use this [tool](https://download-directory.github.io/) to download only a dir without downloading or cloning the whole repository code.

-3. Open the folder in your terminal or command line, then open it on your favorite code editor (VScode, Android Studio, etc).
+3. Open the folder in your terminal or command line, then open it on your favorite code editor (VScode, Cursor, Android Studio, Intellij IDEA, etc.).

 4. Updating Theme: open `lib/data/theme/shadcn.dart` file, and change the `ShadcnThemer` variable to your desired colors, sizes, fonts, etc.

 5. Updating Voices Male/Female: open `lib/data/voices/male-female/.dart` file, and change `isPro` field to `true` or `false` to make the voice `Pro` or `Free`. **_IMPORTANT_**: Don't change the voice `id` field, otherwise ElevenLabs will not detect this voice.

+6. Download one of the API server apps from this [repo](https://github.com/hamzaelmarjani/sympho/tree/master/API/), then run your server app.

-6. Run your server app.
-Optional: Update the `baseUrl` variable in `lib/data/urls/server.dart` file with your API server url, default url is `http://localhost:8080` if you didn't change it.
+7. Optional: Update the `baseUrl` variable in `lib/data/urls/server.dart` file with your API server url, default url is `http://localhost:8080` if you didn't change it.

-7. **_NOTE_**: If you want to run the app on Android device or emulator, run this command first: `adb reverse tcp:8080 tcp:8080` change 8080 with your API server Port.
+8. **_NOTE_**: If you want to run the app on Android device or emulator, run this command first: `adb reverse tcp:8080 tcp:8080` change 8080 with your API server Port.

-8. Run the app on your emulator or real device.
+9. Run the app on your emulator or real device.

 ---